 Requirements for Shareholder Proposals to be Considered for Inclusion in the Company's Proxy Materials.
-Shareholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and intended to be presented at the Annual Meeting of the Company's shareholders to be held in 2019 must be received by the Company no later than January 8, 2019 in order to be considered for inclusion in the Company's proxy materials for that meeting.
+Shareholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and intended to be presented at the Annual Meeting of the Company's shareholders to be held in 2021, including the nomination of director candidates, must be received by the Company no later than January 4, 2021, in order to be considered for inclusion in the Company's proxy materials for that meeting.

 Discretionary Authority.
-The proxies to be solicited by the Board of Directors for the 2019 Annual Meeting of the Company's shareholders will confer discretionary authority on the proxyholders to vote on any shareholder proposal presented at such Annual Meeting if the Company fails to receive notice of such proposal by March 25, 2019.
+The proxies to be solicited by the Board of Directors for the 2021 Annual Meeting of the Company's shareholders will confer discretionary authority on the proxy holders to vote on any shareholder proposal presented at such Annual Meeting if the Company fails to receive notice of such proposal by March 20, 2021.